 Nuclear weapon ban treaty negotiations: information for civil society

-The deadline for applications of accreditation of organisations is 3 March 2017.
-Such requests should be made through the United Nations Civil Society Network (CSO Net) by completing an online accreditation form available at http://bit.ly/2m9jfr5.
-(NGOs with ECOSOC Consultative Status must indidate this.)
+NGOs that were not accredited to the first session must submit their requests on or before 19 May using the form available at http://bit.ly/2oB1E0c.
+NGOs with ECOSOC Consultative Status must indidate this on their form.
 Please check to make sure your NGO is registered with CSO Net by searching the profile database at http://esango.un.org/civilsociety.
 If your organization is not in the CSO Net, please create your organizational profile at http://bit.ly/1hqZ000.